DrCuis/How-to-guides/200-Layout/210-Layout-Tour/README.md

 It turns out that each submorph can tell its containing LayoutMorph how it wants to be sized and placed within its layout.

-Command-click (Windows shift-button3) on the yellow ellipse to get its halo, select the blue circle for its context menu, and select 'edit my layoutspec'.
+Command-click (Windows shift-button3) on the yellow ellipse to get its halo, select the blue circle for its context menu, and select 'edit my LayoutSpec'.

 Note that the original command-click halos the outer Morph.
 Each additional click halos the next innermost Morph.
 The Morph name is in a label at the bottom of the halo.